edefalque/signalk-stripcharts/README.md

 ## How it works

-The result is governed by some general options, the chart specifications and the units.
+A chart contents and rendition is governed by some the chart specifications, unit conversion and some general options.

 A chart is primarily specified by:
 - a name